amygdala/tensorflow-workshop/workshop_sections/cnn_text_classification/README.md

 ### Download the training data

 Create a `data` subdirectory in this directory, and `cd` into it.
-Download the training corpus from [here](https://storage.googleapis.com/oscon-tf-workshop-materials/processed_reddit_data/news_aww/prepared_data.zip), and unzip it in the `data` directory.
+Download the training corpus from [here](https://storage.googleapis.com/oscon-tf-workshop-materials/processed_reddit_data/news_aww/prepared_data.tar.gz), and unzip it in the `data` directory.
+This data contains preprocessed numpy arrays generated from the data [here](https://storage.googleapis.com/oscon-tf-workshop-materials/processed_reddit_data/news_aww/reddit_data.zip).
 This data contains post titles from (a few months of) two reddit (https://www.reddit.com/) subreddits: 'news' and 'aww', used with permission.
+It's processed using the script in `data_helpers2.py`.

 ### Start training the model